Baytoro/jekyll-uno/_posts/2015-02-06-welcome-to-test10.md

 ---
 title:  "test"
 date:   2015-08-09
-categories: [cat2]
+categories: [dog]
-tags: [tag0, tag1]
+tags: [tag1, tag2]
 ---
 You’ll find  this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve --watch`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in  哈哈the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
-Take a look at the source for this post to get an idea about how it works.

-Jekyll also offers powerful support for code snippets:
+Take a look at the source for this post to get an idea about how it works.Jekyll also offers powerful support for code snippets:

 ``` ruby
 def print_hi(name)